tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 | **influx**  | Not required                              | Tests if the underlying value conforms to Influx line protocol specification | **record**           | Returns an influx line protocol record matching extractions based on supplied specification |
 | **json**    | Not required                              | Tests if the underlying value is json encoded                                | **depends on value** | Returns a hydrated `tremor-script` value upon extraction                                    |

 There is no concept of _injector_ in the `tremor-script` language that is analogous to extractors.
-Where relevant the langauge supports functions that support the underlying operation ( such as base64 encoding ) and let expressions can be used for assignments.
+Where relevant the language supports functions that support the underlying operation ( such as base64 encoding ) and let expressions can be used for assignments.